health-crisis - Yesterday’s News

 A PROTEST AT ROSCOMMON County Hospital is due to take place today.
 The demonstration is over the hospital’s possible closure or a downgrade of services.
 Yesterday, the HSE announced plans to cut temporary staff across services in the west of Ireland in a bid to tackle the €90 million deficit project for this year.
 Consultations between hospital management and the HSE West is due to take place in the coming weeks through the Labour Relations Commission.

-# health-crisis - Today’s News
+# health-crisis - Yesterday’s News

 # health-crisis - Thursday 8 August, 2013

 IMO is still balloting junior doctors on industrial action today.

 Sports Minister said his comments at Team Ireland homecoming about money spent on sport being “better than putting it into hospitals” was meant to highlight importance of exercise in keeping nation healthy.

 Naughten loses whip for voting against his party on the hospital cuts, while Frank Feighan faces the wrath of constituents for voting ‘Yes’.